naes-web/seanmckernan-blog/content/posts/nginx-congig-for-hugo.md

 Let me start with a disclaimer.
 I am not a webdev, I know HTML and CSS (kinda), and I have a *basic* understanding of JavaScript.
 I was still able to pull this blog off through some trial and error.
 The process was a learning experience, and I hope to document it with this post, maybe someone will find it useful.
 I'm not the first person to write about this either, a quick google of something like "nginx hugo ssl" will pull up loads of other guides.

-I originally considered selfhosting Drupal, but after some digging I found it didnt really fit my needs.
+I originally considered selfhosting Drupal, but after some digging I found it didn't really fit my needs.
 I just needed a static website to serve mainly text, to document my learning process and share with others.
 I didn't want to get side tracked messing around with a LAMP or LEMP stack just yet.
 Then I stumbled across static site generators.
 I looked a Jekyll, but decided it required too many dependencies and finally, I settled on Hugo.

 Hugo can take simple markdown files and spit out a website like this one in fractions of a second, all with a single binary.